What is pneumococcal disease?

 How common is pneumococcal disease in children?

-According to the CDC, each year in the United States, pneumococcus causes thousands of cases of pneumonia and ear infections.
+Each year in the United States, pneumococcus causes thousands of cases of pneumonia and ear infections.

 Pneumococcal disease is the most common bacterial cause of childhood pneumonia, especially in children younger than age 5 years.
 These illnesses can lead to disabilities such as deafness, brain damage, or loss of arms or legs.
 About 1 in 12 children who get pneumococcal meningitis will die.
 About 1 in 30 children with bacteremia will die.